 Generally, do not complete this section if you are filing the return as a reporting agent and have a valid Form 8655, Reporting Agent Authorization, on file with the IRS.
 However, a reporting agent must complete this section if the reporting agent offered legal advice, for example, advising the client on determining whether its workers are employees or independent contractors for Federal tax purposes.

-How to Order Forms and Publications From the IRS
+How to Order Forms and Publications from the IRS

-Call 1-800-829-3676.

-Visit IRS.gov.
+Call 1-800-829-3676 (U.S. Virgin Islands only) or 267-941-1000 (toll call).

 Other IRS Products You May Need